 - Please arrive at least 30 minutes prior to the race to park and pick up your bib.

-- Runners 18 and under may pre-register for free or register on race day for $10.
+- Runners 18 and under may register for free.

 The course is on the FLT Abbott Loop (orange blazes), main Finger Lakes Trail (white blazes), or dirt road (no blazes).
 Intersections and turns will be marked prior to the race with flagging tape, chalk, ribbon, and/or cones and flags as needed.
 The race starts on Michigan Hollow Road, 2.5 miles south of the town of Danby off NYS Route 96B.